aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 ### Offline Support

 AWSMobileClient is optimized to account for applications transitioning from offline to online connectivity.
-It will refresh credentials at the appropriate time so that errors do not occur when actions are while offline.
+It will refresh credentials at the appropriate time so that errors do not occur when offline.
 In no cases will AWSMobileClient automatically sign out a user if connectivity is not available.
 You must always make an explicit `signOut()` call for a user to be signed out of a session.

 > **Note**: Credentials are stored in the Xcode keychain.
 This is an encrypted container.
 This also means that even after an uninstall/re-install of the app, if a session is authenticated and credentials are present in the keychain, the user will then be automatically logged in (if they have not signed out).